ponycode/pony-config/README.md

-    maxListValueLength                length of values to output, truncated if longer (default is 80) outputStream                      an object to be called instead of console.log for the output o.secure						  array of keyPaths.  values at each keyPaths will be logged as "****"
+    maxListValueLength                length of values to output, truncated if longer (default is 80) outputStream                      an object to be called instead of console.log for the output o.secure						  array of keyPaths.  values at each keyPaths will be logged as "****" caseSensitiveEnvironments         compare environments with case sensitivity, thus dev != 'DEV', default is false *note* in pony-config 1.0.x, the default behavior was case sensitivity

 Outputs the current configuration, including the final configuration source of each key value.
 This is extremely useful for debugging configuration merges from multiple sources.